mlava/ninja-autoremote/README.md

 Changelog
 ================

+v0.4.2
+Corrected message format to use =:= convention.

 v0.4.1
 Deprecate TTS announcement feature as already part of Autoremote and Tasker capcabilities... no need to duplicate.
 Sorry for confusion!